NA

 Read more

 India’s coastal regions, stretching thousands of kilometers, are on the frontlines of a creeping environmental crisis—saltwater intrusion.
 Unlike cyclones or tsunamis, this is a disaster that doesn’t make headlines, yet its impact is profound, slow-moving, and multi-generational.
 From contaminated drinking water and degraded farmland to the forced migration of traditional fishing communities, saltwater intrusion is a pressing issue that touches the lives of millions.
-In this episode of GnY Live, Dr. Indira Khurana—an influential voice in water and sanitation policy—joins Dr. Sulagna Chattopadhyay, Editor-in-Chief of Geography and You, for a deep and evocative discussion.
-They explore the science behind saltwater intrusion, its socio-economic toll, and the urgent need for inclusive coastal policy frameworks.
-At the heart of this conversation lies a compelling call: to prioritize ocean health, listen to affected communities, and design policies that are both responsive and respectful.
+This article explores the science behind saltwater intrusion, its socio-economic toll, and the urgent need for inclusive coastal policy frameworks.
+At the centre of this article lies a compelling call: to prioritize ocean health, listen to affected communities, and design policies that are both responsive and respectful.

 Read more